steno-aarhus/ukbAid/README.md

 file, which will direct you to fill in details in the `README.md` and `_targets.R` files.

-#### Notes about specific variables

-There are some variables in the list of variables we have that don’t exist in the RAP database, for instance like date of birth.
-This may be due to privacy concerns, so instead you would have to use year of birth (`p34`) to determine their age.

 ### Steps when inside the UKB RAP *for the first time*

 When you first open up UKB RAP, you won’t have your project files nor